 - Pain in both calf muscles

-- Sharp pain in both knees, mainly right and right feels as if it is about to give way
+- Sharp pain in both knees, mainly right and right, feels like it is about to give way.

 - Pain in the back of both knees

 - Side abdominal discomfort